 This figure represents the entire industry fund to which KDP and the other companies have contributed to improve plastic recycling in North America.
 It is not a KDP-only number. \$100M x 100% of this multi-partner industry fund = \$100M.
-Regardless of pending legislation which we monitor, KDP is working to ensure all of our packaging is designed to be recyclable by 2025.
-This includes working to replace or re-design components of packaging that may prove detrimental to collection, sortation, or reprocessing.
+Regardless of existing and pending legislation which we monitor, KDP is working to ensure all of our packaging is designed to be recyclable or compostable by 2025.
+This includes working to replace or re-design components of packaging that may prove detrimental to collection, sortation, or re-processing.
 Additionally, KDP is working with specific rPET manufacturers to secure supply of high quality rPET resin that will meet the needs for our bottles.
 KDP supports numerous initiatives that improve recycling, such as our recent work at the beverage industry level.
 In October 2019, KDP together with Coca-Cola and PepsiCo launched the Every Bottle Back initiative, a breakthrough effort to reduce the industry's use of new plastic by making significant investments to improve the collection of the industry's valuable plastic bottles so they can be made into new bottles.
-Critically, the initiative will improve the quality and availability of recycled plastic in key regions of the country by directing the equivalent of \$400 million to TRP and Closed Loop Partners through a new \$100 million industry fund that will be matched three-to-one by other grants and investors.
+Critically, the initiative will improve the quality and availability of recycled plastic in key regions of the country by directing the equivalent of \$400 million to TRP and Closed Loop Partners through a new \$100 million industry fund that will be matched there-to-one by other grants and investors.
 The investments will be used to improve sorting, processing and collection of recyclables in areas with the biggest infrastructure gaps to help increase the amount of recycled plastic available to be remade into beverage bottles.
+It is estimated that EBB could lead to a 20% increase in the amount of PET recycling over the next ten years.
+The initiative has announced several community grants to improve PET recycling in key states.